awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_close.md

 1. In the confirmation box, choose **Close Account**\.

 After you close an AWS account, you can no longer use it to access AWS services or resources\.
 You can only view the account's past bills and access AWS Support\.
-You can contact AWS Support  to reopen the account\.
+You can contact AWS Support within the 90\-day post\-closure period to reopen the account\.
 For more information, see [How do I reopen my closed AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/reopen-aws-account/) in the Knowledge Center\.